OFS/ofs.github.io/docs/hw/doc_modules/wt_set_up_development_environment.md

 This walkthrough guides you through the process of setting up your development environment in preparation for FIM development.
 This flow only needs to be done once on your development machine.

-1. Ensure that ${{ env.QUARTUS_PP_VER_L }} for Linux with Intel Agilex FPGA device support is installed on your development machine.
+1. Ensure that ${{ env.QUARTUS_PRO_VER_L }} for Linux with Intel Agilex FPGA device support is installed on your development machine.
 Refer to the [Walkthrough: Install Quartus Prime Pro Software] section for step-by-step installation instructions.

   1. Verify version number